Top officials present Trump with military options for Venezuela in the coming days

 At a defense summit Wednesday in Fort Wayne, Indiana, Hegseth raised the Trump administration's offensive against narcotics traffickers.

-"If you're trafficking drugs to poison the American people and we know you're a designated foreign terrorist or trafficker, we will find you and we will kill you," Hegseth said.
-"No one is better at tracking and networking and mapping and hunting than the American military.
-Been honing those skills for many decades in foreign lands."
+"My advice to foreign terrorist organizations is do not get in a boat," Hegseth said.
+"If you're trafficking drugs to poison the American people and we know you're from a designated terrorist organization, you're a foreign terrorist or trafficker — we will find you and we will kill you."